aleruna/ML-Supervise-Classification/README.md

 - [6.
 Conclusions](#conclusiones)

 <a id="abs"> </a>
-<h2 class=#abs> 1.Abstract </h2>
+<h2> 1.Abstract </h2>
-<p style="font:10px"> The main goal of this proyect is to apply machine learning classification methods to predict if a rookie player will stay over 5 years, therefore be promoted to the professional category</p>
+<p style="font:10px"> It is a simple project where the main goal is to apply machine learning classification methods to predict if a rookie player will stay over five years.
+Therefore promote to the professional category.</p>

+<a id="intro"></a>
+<h2> 2.Introducción </h2>
+<p>The National Basket Association (NBA) is one of the most popular and recognized leagues.
+It is a billion dollars business with millions of viewers around the world.
+Only in 2018-2019, the combined avenue of teams of the NBA was over 8.7 billion dollars(Nguyen et. al 2021).
+The main aim of this study is to evaluate the effectiveness of applying Machine Learning (ML) techniques to predict players' future performance, through their primary statistics.
+To achieve this goal, It will apply basic supervise classification ML methods, such as Dummies Classifier (for establishing a baseline) KNN, Naive Bayes and Logistic Regression.   </p>